 Person(s) responsible for overseeing the welfare and care of animals in Article 24(1)(a)

 This is a critical role in the establishment as this person is responsible for ensuring that the welfare of the animals under their care is safeguarded.
-Typically, this role is fulfilled by an experienced animal care person or senior animal technologist, although the designated veterinarian (if primarily on site) may assume this role.
+Typically, this role is fulfilled by an experienced animal care person or senior animal technologist, although the designated veterinarian (if primarily on site) or others may assume this role.
 There could be one or more persons in this role, each with clearly defined responsibilities.

 This person must provide independent advice on animal welfare and care, aiming to optimise welfare and minimise suffering.
 They should have authority within their establishment, enabling them to establish and maintain high standards of husbandry and care in line with the Directive.
 They should also champion a good culture of care amongst both animal care and scientific staff.
 Institutional support and structure are required, especially when the advice of the person responsible for overseeing care and welfare is challenged.